SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2018-06-08-pre-compiled-azure-functions-example.markdown

 <p>
 	To post a message to an actual Azure Blob Storage, simply replace the access credentials and storage uri to values associated to an existing Azure Blob Storage.
 </p>
-<h3>Create a local database</h3>
+### Create a local database
 <p>
 	I've added a simple database project to my example solution.
 Create a local database in your SQL Instance, do a Schema Compare and create the tables and then run the testdata script included for a few records of data.
 	(For more information on these steps outlined see my <a href="https://samanthaneilen.github.io/2017/11/24/managing-a-sql-server-database-from-a-visual-studio-database-project.html" target="_blank">previous blog post</a> on using a database project.
 </p>
-<h3>Create an Azure Function project</h3>
+### Create an Azure Function project
 <p>
 	The Azure Function project can be found under the cloud category (the Azure workload needs to be installed).
 When you create a project you immediately get a popup asking what kind of function you want to create within the project.
 	<br/><img src="{{"/assets/images/20180608/AzureFunctionProject.png" | relative_url }}" alt="Azure Function Project"/>
 </p>
 <p>
 	Notice the popup for the version of your function.
-Azure Functions V1 is based on the full .Net Framework and currently supports more triggers and bindings than the Azure Functions V2 that is currently still in preview and is based on the .Net Standard Framework.
+Azure Functions V1 is based on the full .NET Framework and currently supports more triggers and bindings than the Azure Functions V2 that is currently still in preview and is based on the .NET Standard Framework.
 The choices for the kind of Azure Function to create with the project are actually limited to the most common ones.
 If you do not see the trigger you want to use, select the empty option and use the File then New option in the project context menu in the Solution Explorer to add a new Azure Function.
 </p>
 <p>
 Function V1 default trigger dialog: